The Table

 Y O U R T A B L E A W A I T S

-Many of the craftspeople who made the table feel an affinity with the work ethic of the people who built Lincoln Cathedral.
+Many of the craftspeople who made the table feel an affinity with the work ethic of the people who built Lichfield Cathedral.
 We believe this results in a similar aesthetic as both the Cathedral and the table, in their own ways, evoke a sense of wonder.

 Scale and majesty